-Through ex situ conservation our arboretum protects priceless genetic lineages of North American and globally endangered species.
+Through ex situ conservation Hoyt Arboretum protects priceless genetic lineages of North American and globally-endangered species.
 Ex situ conservation is an underused but important support system for in situ (on site) conservation.
 In no way does ex situ replace in situ conservation, the ultimate goal is restoration of original ecological systems.

 In addition to genetic preservation ex situ conservation is a powerful educational tool regarding habitat and ecosystem protection, directly reaching the public with powerful examples of “near extinct” and “extinct in the wild” species.
-Near extinct examples in our collection: Torreya taxifolia (Florida, USA); Magnolia zenii (China).
-Extinct in the wild: Franklinia alatamaha (Georgia,USA).
+Near extinct examples in our collection include: Torreya taxifolia (Florida, USA) and Magnolia zenii (China).
+Extinct in the wild include: Franklinia alatamaha (Georgia,USA).

-Systematics: Looks at the origin of ancient diversity and the origin of new diversity and the relationships through time of these organisms.
+Systematics: Looks at the origins of both ancient diversity and new diversity and the relationships through time of these organisms.
 Systematics it is a broader term used to include:

 Taxonomy: This refers to the methods of plant classification, specifically naming and describing

 Biosystematics: The studies of the evolutionary process, how, when, where (hybridization, genetic drift etc.)